A2.20: Family trip to the zoo

 Viaje familiar al zoológico

-Explore organizing a family trip to the zoo using key Spanish expressions: ya (already), todavía (still), and todavía no (not yet).
-Learn to describe animals like el elefante and el tigre, and discuss famous zoos in Spain.
+Explore organizing a family trip to the zoo in Spanish, focusing on the use of ya (already), todavía (still), and todavía no (not yet).
+Learn vocabulary to describe animals and landscapes, such as elefantes (elephants), tigres (tigers), and paisaje (landscape).

 Listening & reading materials